timgrindall/Jarvis/README.md

 Speak a query or type it, and Jarvis transcribes, thinks, and responds — either out loud or in text.
 Everything runs locally using Whisper for speech-to-text, Mistral 7B via Ollama for responses, and pyttsx3 for text-to-speech.
 Conversation history persists between sessions.

+I intentionally used a small model for running on small machines so it may feel limited at times, but it's still amazing software.

 ## Requirements

 - Python 3.10+